Bh00fie/Bootcamp-challange-1/README.md

 * Heading attributes fall in sequential order
 * Title elements contain a concise, descriptive title

-The update website can be found at: https://bh00fie.github.io/Bootcamp-challange-1/ Lastly, if your project is deployed, include a link to the deployed application here.
+The update website can be found at: https://bh00fie.github.io/Horiseon-SEO-and-Digital-Marketing/

 ## Changes